 A very experienced soloist, Katerina has performed in recent years with well-known orchestras at internationally renowned venues, including, amongst others, the Queen Elizabeth Hall, Buxton Opera House, De La Warr Pavilion, Hackney Empire, St Martin-in-the-Fields and St John’s Smith Square, as well as Concert Halls in Berlin, Munich, Hamburg, Paris, Athens and Tenerife.

-Her concert performances have included: ‘Last Night of the Proms’ concert with the Royal Philharmonic Orchestra and conductor Nick Davies; Scandinavian music symphonic concerts with Finnish conductor Esa Heikkilä; concerts with the Oxford Philharmonic Orchestra; Verdi’s Requiem; Beethoven’s Choral Symphony no.9; Haydn’s Nelson Mass/Little Organ Mass; Dvořák’s Stabat Mater/Te Deum; Mozart’s Requiem; Tippett's Negro Spirituals; Fanshawe's African Sanctus; Mendelssohn’s A Midsummer Night’s Dream; Haydn's Scena di Berenice; Rossini’s Stabat Mater; Theodoraki’s Oratorios; Duparc’s Orchestral Songs; series of concerts with the State of Mexico Symphony Orchestra.
+Her concert performances have included: ‘Last Night of the Proms’ concert with the Royal Philharmonic Orchestra and conductor Nick Davies; Scandinavian music symphonic concerts with Finnish conductor Esa Heikkilä; concerts with the Oxford Philharmonic Orchestra and conductor Marios Papadopoulos; Verdi’s Requiem; Beethoven’s Choral Symphony no.9; Haydn’s Nelson Mass/Little Organ Mass; Dvořák’s Stabat Mater/Te Deum; Mozart’s Requiem; Tippett's Negro Spirituals; Fanshawe's African Sanctus; Mendelssohn’s A Midsummer Night’s Dream; Haydn's Scena di Berenice; Rossini’s Stabat Mater; Theodoraki’s Oratorios; Duparc’s Orchestral Songs; series of concerts with the State of Mexico Symphony Orchestra.

 On the operatic platform Katerina’s roles have included: Kupava Snegurochka; Giorgetta Il Tabarro; Santuzza Cavalleria Rusticana; Donna Elvira Don Giovanni; Elle La Voix Humaine; Nedda I Pagliacci; Violetta La Traviata; Fiordiligi Cosi Fan Tutte; Vivika Vaftistikos; Mimi La Bohème; Karolka Jenufa.